Quiet Please

 Chappel: "No, he was dead before the fire started, I've told you that a dozen times!
 No, I can't prove it, of course not.
 You'll just have to believe me, take my word for it.
 I can't prove he was dead, you can't prove he wasn't!
 Anyway, what difference does it make... now?
 I'm sorry, I, I can't hear you very well.
 Yes, well, alright..

-"It was an old black, shell of a house.
+"It was an old black shell of a house.
 A house that has lived too long.
-A house where the floors groaned in pain at the night and windows shuttered at the gentlest touch of the wind.
-Where door latches suddenly gave up their grip and let the night come sniffing into the house to paw at your eyes and wake you to the other silences that lay around you.
+A house where the floors groaned in pain at night and windows shuttered at the gentlest touch of the wind.
+The door latches suddenly gave up their grip and let the night come snipping into the house to paw at your eyes and wake you to the other silences that lay around you.
 It was never warm there.
 In the winter old Heinz kept a fire going in the fireplace in the old sitting room, but the logs were scrawny and the draft was bad.
 And the flames seemed to grudge us their warmth so that we shivered all through the day.
 We were glad when night came and we could escape to the meager comfort of the drafty bedrooms.
 And in the summer, there was a dampness about the place.
 An unhealthy clamminess drifted from the walls and stirred uneasily among the ancient smells of decay that clung to the place..."

 An Ending Narration:

 Chappel: "I lifted him to the bed.
 I bent over him, I listened for his heart.
 There was no sound.
 Heinz was dead.
 Yes, just as I told you before, he died, there in my room, yes.
 What?
 Oh, yes.
 In the little half light, I found the kerosene lamp and I lit it.
 I took the key from the floor where he dropped it.
 No, I found the room very easily.
 It was at the far end of the hall.
 I called, 'Clarissa?...
 Clarissa?!'... and there was no answer.
 So I unlocked the door.
 And holding the light above my head I walked over to the bed.
 And there, lying on the bed, dressed in a pinafore that might have come out of a ten-year-old drawing of Alice in Wonderland, clutching a little woolly lamb to her breast... there lay a tiny, old, old woman with long white hair braided into pig tails...
 Clarissa.
 And I knew why I hadn't heard the little song for two days.
-And so when the lamp fell out of my hand and the flames started licking around the dry-as-dust draperies, and the fragile old oaken boards in the floor, I turned and went out of the house. (voice cracks.)
+And so when the lamp fell out of my hand and the flames started licking around the dry-as-dust draperies, and the fragile old oaken boards in the floor, I turned and went out of the house.
+(VOICE CRACKS.)
 For what else was there to do?
 The house had lived too long, and so had the father and daughter who dwelt there..."

 (Piano Music: 2nd Movement form Franck's Symphony in D Minor.
 Music fades into background.)